There are lots of types of PMP exam questions. The situational ones tend to cause the most problems to students, even though they are multiple choice.

 “The PMP exam does not use formatting for critical words,” Cornelius explains.
 “For example you will never see a word in capital letters, bold or italics on the exam.”

-Look at the structure of the question and identify words like ‘not’, ‘except’, ‘only’ and ‘always’ as those can change the meaning of a question or answer choice.
+As one of the most important PMP lessons learned, look at the structure of the question and identify words like ‘not’, ‘except’, ‘only’ and ‘always’ as those can change the meaning of a question or answer choice.

 If you’ve studied the PMBOK® Guide and are familiar with the terminology, it might surprise you to know that many problems on the exam don’t include the vocabulary that is now ingrained in your brain.